 a.
 Award closeout is the process by which FPAC determines that all required project activities have been performed satisfactorily and all necessary administrative actions have been completed. b.
 The recipient must submit, no later than 90 calendar days after the end date of the period of performance, all financial, performance, and other reports as required by the terms and conditions of the agreement, including documentation showing that match or cost-share requirements have been met.
 The awarding agency may approve extensions when requested by the recipient. c.
 Unless the awarding agency authorizes an extension, the recipient must liquidate all obligations incurred under the agreement not later than 90 calendar days after the end date of the period of performance. d.
 Recipients must submit all requests for reimbursements no later than 90 calendar days after the end date of the period of performance. e.
-The recipient must submit all requests for reimbursements no later than 90 calendar days after the end date of the period of performance. e.
-The recipient must submit all requests for reimbursements no later than 90 calendar days after the end date of the period of performance. e.
 The recipient must promptly refund any balances of unobligated cash that the awarding agency paid in advance or paid and that are not authorized to be retained by the recipient for use in other projects.
-See OMB Circular A-129 and see §200.345 Collection of amounts due, for requirements regarding unreturned amounts that become delinquent debts. f.
-Recipients must retain all records pertaining to the agreement in accordance with 2 CFR 200.333-337 and any additional requirements included in the agreement of work. g.
+See OMB Circular A-129 and see \$200.345 Collection of amounts due, for requirements regarding unreturned amounts that become delinquent debts. f.
+Recipients must retain all records pertaining to the agreement in accordance with 2 CFR 200.333-337 and any additional requirements included in the agreement statement of work. g.
 Recipients must follow disposition requirements for property acquired with award funds in accordance with 2 CFR 200.310-316.